mmachado9571/Int/README.md

 // Scope is the visibility of variables.

 Use final with a variable and describe what it means in a comment
-final int score = 100;
+final int score = 1000;

 // The final keyword makes the variable a constant (it must be initialized)

-// Final int score = 100 means that the score will not pass the number 100
+// Final int score = 1000 means that the score will not pass the numb 1000.

 Use casting and describe what it means in a comment System.out.println((double)int1);